Western use of the swastika in the early 20th century: Coins, tokens, and watch fobs

 The Waterloo Gasoline Engine Company of Waterloo, Iowa offered a "Good Luck" token featuring a left facing swastika in addition to a four-leaf clover, horseshoe, wishbone and Plains Indian emblem.
 The company was sold in 1918 and became known as the John Deere Tractor Company.

 Harvard University Library has a 1908 leather watch fob with a brass swastika that was created for the presidential campaign of William Jennings Bryan.

 The 1917 World War I good luck medal was produced in the United States with an American eagle superimposed by a four-leaf clover "and a swastika – an ancient symbol of good luck".
 The medal was designed by Adam Pietz, who served as Assistant Engraver at the United States Mint in Philadelphia for nearly 20 years.

 Some Boy Scout good luck tokens issued by the Excelsior Shoe company feature the swastika on the reverse.

-Architectural use
+Architectural usage

 The Cliff Dwellers Apartment building in New York City, completed in 1914, features two terracotta swastikas, tilted with arms pointing to the left.
 The building is well known for its western themed frieze, featuring buffalo skulls, mountain lions and rattlesnakes.